open-education-hub/operating-systems/content/chapters/app-interact/lab/content/overview.md

 # Application Interaction

-In this chapter you will discover various mechanisms through which applications on a system can interact.
+In this chapter, you will discover various mechanisms through which applications on a system can interact.
 You will see these mechanisms in action in existing applications, but also use them in some code of your own.

 ## Setup